TheSSX/Newsreader/README.md

 ### Building and testing

 Building and testing of Newsreader can only be done by cloning this repository (see [alternative installation method](#alternative-method)).
 Builds and tests are executed in the command line using [Node.js.](https://nodejs.org/) Make sure that is installed globally first.
-Then type:
+Then navigate to the project root directory and type:
 ```
 npm install
 ```